Sachdev-Ye-Kitaev Model in a Quantum Glassy Landscape: Introduction

 The p-spin model has been extensively studied as a solvable glass \cite{Kirkpatrick1987PRB,KirkpatrickThirumalai,Wolynes1997JRNIST,Xia2000PNAS}.
-Its quantum model by itself exhibits a rich phase diagram \cite{Leticia2001} (see also \cite{goldschmidt1990solvable,giamarchi1996variational}).
+Its quantum version itself exhibits a rich phase diagram \cite{Leticia2001} (see also \cite{goldschmidt1990solvable,giamarchi1996variational}).
 At low temperatures, the bosonic degrees of freedom condense into a spin-glass phase with broken ergodicity, characterized by one-step replica symmetry breaking (1-RSB) in the replica formalism framework.
 In contrast, at higher temperatures or under strong quantum fluctuations, the system enters a quantum paramagnetic phase with replica-diagonal order parameters.
-The phase diagram in the $\Gamma$–$T$ plane has been studied in literature; we refer the reader to Ref.~\cite{Leticia2001} for a detailed discussion, where $\Gamma$ quantifies the strength of quantum fluctuations and $T$ is the temperature of the bosonic system.
+The phase diagram in the $\Gamma$–$T$ plane -- where $\Gamma$ quantifies the strength of quantum fluctuations and $T$ is the temperature of the bosonic system -- has been studied in literature; we refer the reader to Ref.~\cite{Leticia2001} for a detailed discussion.
 The low-temperature metastable states are organized as in Fig \ref{fig:landscape}: there are the very lowest in free energy that dominate the Gibbs-Boltzmann measure (and are described by a standard replica calculation), plus an exponentially increasing number with higher and higher free energies, up to a `threshold' level where states are marginal, i.e. gapless: these states dominate the out of equilibrium dynamics after a quench \cite{cugliandolo1993analytical,LeticiaGustavo}.
 To avoid confusion, throughout this paper we shall use the word `state $a$' to denote a distribution $\rho_a$ that is stationary under dynamics and not decomposable into smaller stable ones (an object that could as well be classical), while one shall use `eigenstate' to denote a quantum eigenstate of a Hamiltonian.
 The model has two types of paramagnetic solutions, namely a `classical' paramagnet exits in high temperature or small $\Gamma$ limit, and a `quantum' paramagnet exists in low temperature at very high value of $\Gamma$.

 In this work, we investigate how Majorana fermions with SYK-type all-to-all interactions evolve under the influence of background fluctuations arising from a disordered bosonic environment described by the quantum spherical $p$-spin glass model.
 To this end, we study a model of disordered fermion-boson interactions involving random all-to-all couplings.
 We consider a fermion-boson interaction term in which Majorana fermions interact via SYK-type four-fermion interactions that are parametrically modulated by their coupling to bosonic degrees of freedom governed by a quantum spherical $p$-spin glass model.
 The quantum fluctuations of bosonic degrees of freedom directly influence the effective couplings among fermions.
 This setup captures the intuitive picture of SYK fermions evolving within the complex landscape of a mean-field spin-glass potential, effectively confined in different metastable valleys corresponding to local minima of the bosonic free energy (see Figure \ref{fig:landscape} ).
 At very low temperatures, the fermions become trapped in these minima and experience background fluctuations controlled by the spin-glass order.